whigg/waveforms/README.md

 ### Scripts

 * * atmFuncs.py*

-Experimental ATM waveform functions provided by the ATM team (courtesy M. Studinger).
+⋅⋅⋅Experimental ATM waveform functions provided by the ATM team (courtesy M. Studinger).

 * * atmWaveform.ipynb*

-iPython Notebook for exploring waveform characterization
+⋅⋅⋅iPython Notebook for exploring waveform characterization

 All processing in Python 2.7.
 I have not tested with 3.